 Please keep in mind that AL state residents are able to place their March Madness player prop picks on PrizePicks' newest contest, Prop Madness.

 How to Sign up for PrizePicks in Alabama

 - Step 1.
-Sign up for the PrizePicks app using the promo code “ACTION.”
+Sign up using our PrizePicks promo code

 - Step 2.
 In the app (or on your desktop), select the “Deposit” button in the top right corner of the page.